Banner for GED Preparation Classes

 The GED® program prepares students for academic and personal success through attaining the required skills to pass the official GED® test and be awarded a State of Florida High School Diploma.
 This program is non-graded and characterized by self-paced instruction and performance-based evaluation.
 While some students may have dropped out of school, others may have faced certain hardships that prevented them from completing high school.
 Whatever the reason for not completing high school, most students discover that a high school diploma is essential for obtaining a long-term career.
 Classroom activities are an integral part of this program.

 GED® instruction is coursework in four subject areas at Educational Functioning Levels (EFL) 5 through 6.
-Based on a student's TABE results the student may be enrolled in one or more of the following courses of study: Reasoning through Language Arts, Social Studies, Science and Mathematical Reasoning.
+Based on a student's CASAS results the student may be enrolled in one or more of the following courses of study: Reasoning through Language Arts, Social Studies, Science and Mathematical Reasoning.
 Successful completion of a course of study is determined by the official GED® Examination.
 To successfully complete the program, students must take and pass all subject areas on the Official GED® Examination with a minimum score of 145 on each test.

 GED Preparation Classes